ajahne/blog/_posts/2018-3-31-javascript-for-loops.md

 }
 {% endhighlight %}

-So now that we have leveled up our loops, we are ready to [for]th and program even more awesomeness!
+So now that we have leveled up our loops, we are ready to go [for]th and program even more awesomeness!
 Check out the resources below and happy coding!

 ## Additional Resources
 - Loops and Iteration from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration)